bouncmpe/docs/content/phd/index.md

 * TPC has to file a report to the Institute of Graduate Studies at the end of each semester regardless of the presence of a progress report.
 The report should mention about the status of the thesis and and the evaluation of the proposed progress report if there is any.
 * CMPE Department advises PhD students to publish at least one paper in each progress period.

-#### {bdg-danger}`Thesis Defense`
+#### Thesis Defense

 * The student has to complete at least three progress periods before defending the thesis.

 * A thesis book has to be written under the guidance of the thesis advisor.
 The thesis book has to be evaluated by the advisor to check ethical and scientific correctness, and completeness of the work.
 If some parts of the thesis book get published, then it is the student’s responsibility to check the copyright policies of the publisher.
 Complete guideline for the thesis book preparation is [here](https://fbe.bogazici.edu.tr/en/thesis-formatting-instructions).

-* Before the defense, the thesis book has to be submitted to the Thesis Defense Jury (TDJ), which is formed of five full-time professors*:
+* Before the defense, the thesis book has to be submitted to the Thesis Defense Jury (TDJ), which is formed of five full-time professors:

     * TPC is a subset of TDJ.

-    * TDJ has to contain at least two full-time professors* from another university
+    * TDJ has to contain at least two full-time professors from another university

     * Majority of TDJ has to be full-time professors* of Boğaziçi University